Smaug123/commit-action/README.md

 ## `branch-name`

+In raise-new-PR mode, we use this name as a prefix, appending an auto-generated branch name.
-We raise pull requests using an auto-generated branch name with this prefix; or, in "push to an existing branch" mode, this is the name of the branch to push to.
+In push-to-existing-branch mode, this is the name of the branch to push to.

 # Optional inputs